andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-11.md

 ---
 title: '11.
-Freedom a Justice: A conversation with Cecil J. Williams'
+Freedom and Justice: A conversation with Cecil J. Williams'
 subtitle: >-
   For more than 40 years photographer Cecil J. Williams documented the civil rights struggle in the deep south.
 Now in his 80s, he's still fighting for